-S. No Component of Assessment Marks Allotted Type of Assessment Scheme of Examinations 1 Theory 30 Internal Examination & Continuous Evaluation 1) Two mid semester examination shall be conducted for 20 markseach for a duration of 2 hours.
+S. No Component Type of Scheme of Examinations of Assessment Allotted Assessment 1 Theory 30 Internal Examination & Continuous Evaluation Two mid semester examination shall be conducted for 20 markseach for a duration f 2 hours.
 Average of the two mid exams shall be considered i) Subjective - 15marks ii) Objective - 5marks 2) Tutorials - 5marks 3) Continuous Assessment- 5 marks 70 Semester end examination The semester-end examination is for a duration of 3 hours 2 Practical 30 Internal Examination & Continuous Evaluation i) Internal Exam-10marks ii) Record - 5marks iii) ContinuousAssessment - 15 marks 70 Semester end examination The semester-end examination is for a duration of 3 hours